 float) and clearing (see

 clear) of floats.
 The rules for positioning and clearing of floats apply only to things within the same block formatting context.
-Floats do not affect the layout of things in other block formatting contexts, and clear only clears past floats in the same block formatting context.
+Floats do not affect the layout of the content inside other block formatting contexts, and clear only clears past floats in the same block formatting context.
+Margin collapsing also occurs only between blocks that belong to the same block formatting context.

 - CSS Key Concepts: CSS syntax, at-rule, comments, specificity and inheritance, the box, layout modes and visual formatting models, and margin collapsing, or the initial, computed, resolved, specified, used, and actual values.
 Definitions of value syntax, shorthand properties and replaced elements.